Spooky Welly Walk FAQs

-Tickets for the Spooky Welly Walk are non-refundable.
+Tickets for the Spooky Welly Walk are non-refundable unless the charity has to make the difficult decision to cancel.
 All money raised from ticket sales goes towards vital lung cancer research and helping families and patients living with lung cancer.

 How much sponsorship do I need to raise?

-There is no set amount of sponsorship to raise for this walk, but if you raise £50 or more, you will receive a Golden Ticket which can be used on one of the paid activities.
+There is no set amount of sponsorship to raise for this walk, but if your child raises £50 or more, you will receive a gift from us which includes a bespoke Spooky Welly Walk keyring, activity book and chocolate.

 What should I wear?